qbs376yy/container/README.md

 # Description

-The Go Container is an extension with a bunch of packages like single list, dict, list, stack...which will provide much more feasibility for data storage and management than the few packages that are already present in the src of golang today.
+The Go Container is an extension with a bunch of packages e.g: list, dict, synchronized map, stack...Other than invention of new wheels, these packages will definitely provide much more feasibility for data storage and management than the few packages that are already present in the src of golang today.
 Most likely the underlying operations towards these containers